clemcrafts/validator/README.md

 If I had to push the task further, I would:

-- Go for a Dockerized version orchestrated with Kubernetes on CPU/Memory auto-scale (so this  fetching from a BLOB storage).
+- Go for a Dockerized version orchestrated with Kubernetes on CPU/Memory auto-scale (so this would be a standalone fetching from a BLOB storage).
-- Prepare the infrastructure as a code with a Terraform module for the deployment.
+- Prepare the infrastructure-as-code with a Terraform module for the deployment.
-- Add a load test with locust using large files to demonstrate why using Spark matters for performance.
+- Add a load test with locust using large files to demonstrate why using Spark matters for performance/resources.
+- The definition of the exceptions is a bit debatable.
+It would require specific exceptions for header, data and duplication errors.